 You have purchased the license to use this software, not the software itself.
 Since title to this software remains with FAST ComTec, you may not sell or transfer this software.
-This license allows you to use this software on only one compatible computer at a time.
 You must get FAST ComTec's written permission for any exception to this license.